darrenwiens/chrome-stac-gmaps/README.md

-# gmaps-stac
+# chrome-gmaps-stac

-Adds STAC functionality to Google Maps through a Chrome Extension
+A Chrome Extension that adds STAC functionality to Google Maps

 ## Personal Deployment